cocos2d/cocos2d-x-docs/README.md

 npm install gitbook-cli -g
 ```

-Install gitbook plugins:
+To install gitbook plugins:

 ```bash
 gitbook install
 ```

 ## Preview and Build
-To preview the doc, run the following command in cocos2d-x-docs dictionary:
+To preview the documentation site, run the following command in the cocos2d-x-docs directory:

 ```bash
 gitbook serve
 ```

-This will build and launch web server to host the site.
-It will also enable livereload plugin so your changes to the markdown source file will automatically triggers rebuild of the docs.
+This command will build and launch a web server to host the site.
+It will also enable the *livereload* plugin, which ensures that changes to the markdown source files automatically trigger a rebuild of the documentation site.

-If you just want to build the markdown to html, use this command:
+To build the html markdown only, use this command:

 ```bash
 gitbook build